 Dear [patient/family member name,]

-We have recently noted a higher than usual number of lung infections in patients who have received care at our facility that is caused by a specific kind of fungus.
+We have recently noted a higher than usual number of infections in patients who have received care at our facility that is caused by a specific kind of fungus.
 These infections have happened in patients who have had weakened immune systems from a recent bone marrow transplant, chemotherapy for leukemia, or a very low white blood cell count (neutropenia) that lasted for several weeks or more.
 This type of pneumonia infection typically does not affect people whose immune systems are healthy.
 As you may know from conversations with your or your loved one’s care team, the risk of infection during treatment for cancer is a great concern due to the weakening of the immune system that often accompanies treatment.

 We are contacting you because… [why patient was selected to receive letter].
 We want to make sure you know how to protect yourself or your loved one from risks from this fungus, which commonly lives in the soil and other places in the environment.
 Spores from these fungi are common in air.
 People breathe in these spores every day.